-Papillary edema is an ocular condition that occurs when pressure in the brain causes the optic nerve to swell.
+Papillary edema is an ocular condition that occurs when the pressure in the brain causes the optic nerve to swell.

 This condition can have several causes.
 A mild case of papilledema with symptoms that do not interrupt your life is nothing to worry about.
 But papilledema can be a sign of an underlying condition or injury that should be treated as soon as possible.